olxbr/aws-ecr-push-action/README.md

 > The image need to be at te format `CONTAINER_REGISTRY_HOST/ECR_REPOSITORY:TAG`
 > For this, you can use the secret `CONTAINER_REGISTRY_HOST` to add this prefix.

+## Running local

+You can run the action on your local machine with `npm run start:local` after exporting the correct AWS credentials.

+Alternatively, you can use `npm run stat:dry` to start a dry run that will not push anything to AWS.